Harish-Arvind/Huffman-data-compression-optimization/README.md

 Contributing
 Contributions to this project are welcome!
 If you find any bugs or want to enhance the project, feel free to create a pull request.
 Please follow the existing coding style and guidelines.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Harish-Arvind/Grapy-Theory-Scheduling/blob/main/Graph%20Theory%20Scheduling%20Project/LICENSE) file for details.